isthatcentered/dashing/README.md

 import dashing from "./someFile"

 const instance = dashing(User)
- 	.applyState( "tiredAlfred" ) // Each state params & it's callback will be applied on top of the other in the oreder you asked for
+ 	.preset( "tiredAlfred" ) // Each state params & it's callback will be applied on top of the other in the oreder you asked for
-	.applyState( "hungryAlfred" ) // (aka here moodyAlfred on top of hungryAlfred which is applied on top of tiredAlfred .applyState( "moodyAlfred" )
+	.preset( "hungryAlfred" ) // (aka here moodyAlfred on top of hungryAlfred which is applied on top of tiredAlfred .preset( "moodyAlfred" )
 	.make();

 // or
 const instance = dashing(User)
- 	.applyState( ["tiredAlfred", "hungryAlfred", "moodyAlfred"] )
+ 	.preset( ["tiredAlfred", "hungryAlfred", "moodyAlfred"] )
 	.make();
 ````